lee2sman/dotfiles/README.md

 Rather than tmux multiplexer or properly managing buffers in Vim/Neovim I just open new tabs in my terminal, switch between them with the Alt keys, and can copy and paste between them using the normal y/ank and p/aste because of a setting I added to my Neovim config in my init.vim file that lets me paste text from anywhere on my computer inside Neovim now.
 You can take a look at my init.vim file for this.

 I type in Dvorak on my computer and I've found Dvorak is fine for Vim without any need for remapping keys.
-Have used this setup for 5 years; no complaints.
+Have used this setup for 5 years and have no complaints.

 Plug-ins
 - [Goyo](https://github.com/junegunn/goyo.vim) - minimalist writing app. ```:Goyo``` to toggle it on/off.
 - [Vimwiki](https://vimwiki.github.io/) - a vim-based personal wiki / knowledge repository.
 I use this extensively but it's for internal use only on my own machine. ```\ww``` (aka 'leader-w-w') to turn on, or my shortcut function ```vimwiki``` to jump into it.
 - [vim-sensible](https://www.vim.org/scripts/script.php?script_id=4391) - provides sensible basic defaults in vim.
 Includes: backspace in insert mode, begin search while typing out match string, make whitespace prettier, show at least one line above cursor, autoload file changes, improve finding matching open and close tags
 - [Nerd-Tree](https://github.com/scrooloose/nerdtree) - make vim work more like an IDE with left-side file view.
 I added a shortcut so *Control-N* toggles the filetree open and closed.
-Without that you have to type ```NERDTreeToggle``` (case-sensitive) and it's not clear to me how to change this to remap to ```:tree``` instead.
+Without that you have to type ```NERDTreeToggle``` (case-sensitive).
 - [Sonic Pi](https://github.com/dermusikman/sonicpi.vim) - used to run Sonic Pi (livecoding music software) from Vim instead of its own application.
 Still requires the original Sonic Pi software to be open/running.
 This acts as alternate frontend.
-- [Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Replaces Mou, Macdown, and Markdown preview that I was previously using in Atom.
-Runs very fast.
+- [Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Runs very fast.
 Starts a local server and opens your browser to preview Markdown as you're writing it live.
-Scrolls the webpage for you too as you move up and down in your document!
-Since I'm writing in Markdown all the time this plugin is a must! ```:MarkdownPreview``` to begin.
+As you move in your markdown file it scrolls to your location in the browser.  ```:MarkdownPreview``` to begin or end.

 When I want to add a new plugin I simply add a single line to my init.vim file, then run ```:PlugInstall``` and it downloads into the proper folder.